Negligent Retention Truck Accident Lawyer in West Houston

 In some cases, negligent hiring or retention is the cause of a crash.
 Have you or a family member been in a commercial truck wreck due to negligent retention?
 You may be able to collect compensation benefits.
-Here’s what you need to know about hiring a good 18-wheeler injury law firm in Houston.
+Here’s what you need to know about hiring a good 18-wheeler injury law firm in West Houston.

 How Negligent Retention Can Cause a Truck Accident

 State and federal laws require driving companies to practice diligence when hiring commercial drivers.
 However, this does not always occur.
 Negligent retention occurs when an employer hires and retains an inexperienced or unqualified employee to operate an 18-wheeler.
 It also happens when they know that keeping an employee may pose a threat to public safety.

 An example of negligent retention could be if a company hired a driver with a history of drug use.
 Commercial truck drivers must register with drug abuse databases whenever they seek a new job.
 Unfortunately, drug use puts the public at risk as the driver’s compromised health could lead to unsafe driving decisions.
 A company retaining this employee would be at fault for negligent retention.

 When assessing an employer’s negligence, the trucking company will have to undergo a review.
 It determines if they had prior knowledge that their employee was unfit for the position.
 If the employer knew of their employee’s situation, liability for negligence falls on the company.

 There is generally a paper trail of evidence in the event of negligent retention.
 Trucking companies must maintain extensive driving records and histories.
 When submitting a case, you will want the best automobile injury lawyer in West Houston to hold the trucking company accountable.